 How to Remove Quick Weaves

 When hair begins to shed excessively from your quick weave, it is time to remove the hairstyle.
 This is because the glue that holds quick weaves together is beginning to deteriorate and is becoming unable to hold the hairdo together anymore.

 To remove a quick weave, gently peel the wig cap the hair extensions are glued to off your head.
 By placing your fingers under the wig cap, start peeling from your forehead and slowly work your way backward until the cap is completely off.
-Be sure to be especially gentle as to not pull out your natural hair in the process.
+Be sure to be especially gentle as not to pull out your natural hair in the process.

 How to: protective quick weave

 - One of the biggest advantages of getting a quick weave installed over a sew-in is the affordability of the latter.
 As opposed to paying upwards of $250 for a sew-in, the price for quick weaves tends to range from $60-$150, depending on whether you go to a professional or DIY at home.

 - Besides being a time-saving look, quick weaves can also put significantly less tension on your natural hair than sew-ins.
 Unlike sew-ins, quick weaves do not require your natural hair to be tightly braided before application.